P-Konstantin/Password-generator/README.md

 The program for creating passwords.

 ## Description
-The program create passwords in any length.
+The program creates passwords in any length.
 You need to write length of password and the program create it for you.

 ![Gif Password generator ](https://github.com/P-Konstantin/Password-generator/blob/master/readme_assets/password_generator.gif)